 1986 — Seven-year-old Connor hesitantly tiptoed down the dark hall to his foster parents’ room, shaking.

 When he reached their closed door, he gulped.
-Then he slowly raised his hand and knocked as loud as he could.
+Then he hesitantly raised his hand and knocked as loud as he dared.

 “Who is it?”
 The gruff voice of his foster father carried through the door.

 “It’s me,” Connor said timidly.
 He heard the man mutter something incoherent and had a feeling it wasn’t something appropriate.

 “What’re you doing out of bed?”

 “I-I can’t sleep,” Connor said.
 “I’m scared of the dark.
 Can I…can I sleep with you?”